BenCaiello/isoSegDenoise/README.md

 ## LICENSE

-This repository is generally under the BSD-3 license.
-However, there is code copied from other software packages, which remains under their original licenses.
+This repository is generally under the BSD-3 license -- as in, any original code is under this license.
+However, there is non-original code copied from other software packages, which remains under their source licenses -- meaning there are multiple licenses listed in the repository.
+See the individual license files for more information.

 **Warning!
 One of the critical softwares used by this package is the deepcell / Mesmer segmentation package & deep learning model: this is licensed under a non-commercial / academic use license!
-This makes its use more restricted than the rest of the code in this repository!**
+This makes its use more restricted than the rest of the code in this repository!** Additionally, many cellpose models were trained on datasets with similar non-commercial use restrictions -- even though cellpose itself does not have non-commerical restrictions for its use.

 ## Citation